The Perfect Day on San Juan Island

 I’m a volleyball player and bring a ball on every trip.
 We decided to check out the complimentary beachcruiser bicycles from the hotel and ride down to Jackson’s Beach for a round of volleyball.
 It has been a long time since I rode a beachcruiser with back pedal breaks.
 It was so much fun.
 John and I giggled the entire mile there.
 We had not only the volleyball court, but the entire beach to ourselves.
 The water was calm.
 We played, combed the beach for driftwood and sea shells, and looked at the snow-covered Olympic Mountains in the distance.
 The air smelled clean and salty.

-Back in town, we decided on San Juan Island Cheese for lunch.
+Back in town, we decided on San Juan Bistro for lunch.
 On their cute outdoor patio we shared a Charcuterie Plate and a Northwest Cheese Board.
 John is a cheese connoisseur, a snob, really.
 He was blown away by the aged goat cheese from the island.

 After lunch we strolled downtown and walked to the harbor, where we enjoyed watching the locals going out to fish and the tourists getting ready to kayak.
 Down by the docks we saw Popeye, a half blind harbor seal, who is almost tame.
 Popeye cleverly positioned herself right by the Friday Harbor Seafood Company, a stationary boat selling fresh fish and live crab.